Mowbray-R-V/RL-work/README.md

-# Multi-agent RL for robot scheduling at intersections
+# Multi-agent RL for Intersection Management